What Is Waqf Board Property Act ?

 Major Sections In The Waqf Board Property Act

 The Waqf Board Property Act 1995 empowers State Waqf Boards in India to manage, preserve, and possess waqf properties.
 These properties serve charitable and religious purposes, including mosques, graveyards, schools, and hospitals.
-The Central Waqf Council establishes these boards, which operate within specific states.
-Their responsibilities include ensuring transparency in property management, preventing encroachment, and optimising available assets.
-Notable sections of the act include:

 • Section 2: Application of the Act.